AvanAvi/Credit-card-fraud-detection-backdrop-prototype/README.md

 This will trigger the data preprocessing steps, followed by the EDA, model training, and evaluation phases, outputting the performance metrics of the models.

-## Contributing

-Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.

 ## Acknowledgments